anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-The calipers have a one-piece machined aluminum body with an anodized finish, and they feel very high quality in hand.
-ZRACE offers them in several colors, and the same calipers are also sold under brands like IIIPro and ONIRII with even more finish options.
-The design is heavily inspired by the Hope RX4 calipers and use the same brake pads.
+The calipers have a one-piece machined aluminium body with an anodized finish, and they feel very high quality in hand.
+ZRACE offers them in several colours, and the same calipers are also sold under brands like IIIPro and ONIRII with even more finish options.
+The design is heavily inspired by the Hope RX4 calipers and uses the same brake pads.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/Hope_RX4+.png">